 The Vermont Dog Trainer Show Podcast has gained attention from all over the world.
 Join Ian on his quest to interview a dog trainer from every state.
-Some of these dog trainers are nationally recognized as being the best in the business.
+Some of the dog trainers are nationally recognized as being the best in the business.
 Get insight into how dog trainers work with dogs, who their influences are, and what they want their dog training legacy to be.
-Plus Ian plays his "Breed Game" with all trainers which is always a good time!

 Tune in Mondays at 11:45am on 93.9 WLVB as Ian Grant gives a Behavior Tip to the listeners.